MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/New-SPWebApplicationExtension.md

 ### -SecureSocketsLayer
 Enables Secure Sockets Layer (SSL) encryption for this Web application.
-If you use SSL, you must add the certificate on each server by using the IIS administration tools.
+If you choose to use SSL, you must import a server certificate to SharePoint and assign it to the IIS web site for this web application.
-Until this is done, the Web application is inaccessible from this IIS Web site.
+Until this is done, the Web application will be inaccessible from this IIS Web site.

+The default value is False.

+If this parameter is omitted or set to False, this Web application will use HTTP for the specified port.

 ```yaml
 Type: SwitchParameter